 5.7 CUSTOMER LISTS

-Energage or an Energage Partner may identify you (by name and logo) as related to employer recognition program.
-Energage or an Energage Partner may contact you as part of an employer recognition program.
+Energage or an Energage Partner may identify you (by name and logo) as related to an Employer Recognition Program.
+Energage or an Energage Partner may contact you as part of an Employer Recognition Program.
 Energage may identify you (by name and logo) as an Energage customer in promotional materials or during promotional events.
-If you do not want your name and/or logo to be used in this way, please contact our Customer Success team.

 5.8 ENERGAGE INTELLECTUAL PROPERTY RIGHTS